Guest Authors

 Penny Hancock

 Penny is the author of the best-selling ‘Tideline’, a Richard and Judy 'Summer Read' in 2012.
 Her latest book, ‘I Thought I Knew You’, shows the stress when a rape allegation tears a long-held friendship apart, and won the East Anglian Novel of the Year.
 As well as writing, Penny teaches creative writing, and has worked as a Royal Literary Fellow, a primary school teacher and a teacher of English as a foreign language.
-Her fifth novel, ‘The Choice’, was published in
+Her fifth novel, ‘The Choice’, was published in July 2022.

 George Mann